-Central Michigan University's PA Program offers the benefit of a mentorship for all first-year students.
+CMU's PA Program offers the benefit of a mentorship experience for all first-year students.
 Although the program shares the critical requirements and expectations of many PA Programs, there are two key areas of emphasis which make this program relatively unique.
 Specifically, we educate students with a focus in providing and supporting primary and rural health care.
-This is achieved through the clinical problem-solving coursework series with the clinical mentorship experience and the summer II semester procedures course incorporating the Society of Critical Care Medicine's Fundamental Critical Care Support (FCCS) curriculum.
+This is achieved through the clinical problem-solving coursework series with the clinical mentorship experience.

-Starting in mid-January of the didactic year, each student undertakes a one-day-per-week mentorship for seven months, in which he or she shadows a local primary care practitioner and performs supervised hands-on patient care.
-The mentorship opportunity allows students to apply their knowledge and skills in a clinical environment, to further enhance their clinical, practical skills and build their confidence before pursuing the second year of studies.
+Starting in mid-January of the didactic year, each student participates in a one-day-per-week mentorship experience for six months, in which they shadow a local primary care practitioner and perform supervised hands-on patient care.
+The mentorship opportunity allows students to apply their knowledge and skills in a clinical environment, to further enhance their clinical and practical skills and build their confidence before pursuing the second year of studies.